GlobosNik/ESP32_IoT_Robotic_Arm/README.md

 # ESP32 IoT Robotic Arm

-Control a robotic arm remotely using the ESP32 microcontroller and the Arduino IoT Cloud platform.
+Control a robotic arm with 3 joints remotely using the ESP32 microcontroller and the Arduino IoT Cloud platform.
 This project allows you to move the robotic arm's base, hand, and gripper through a simple cloud dashboard.

 ---